AIT-Unnati-REgistration-form/Cricketers-Info/README.md

 steyn made his Test debut in 2004, along with a fellow rookie by the name of AB de Villiers, after he impressed Ray Jennings with his raw pace and stamina, in the home series against England after a combined experience of just 7 first-class games.
 A humbling loss on debut set him back as he picked up just 3 wickets in the game, although it included a ripper of an outswinger to knock over Michael Vaughan in the second innings.
 After a tally of just 8 wickets in the 3-Test series, Steyn failed to make a significant impact and was dropped from the side.

+## SMRITI MANDHANA

+Smriti Mandhana scored a century on day 2 of the Pink Ball Test between India and Australia.
+She reached a century with a boundary and with this, became the first Indian woman cricketer to score a century in a Pink Ball test.

+She was born on 18th July in the city of dreams to Smita and Srinivas Mandhana.
+Her father, a former district player, turned chemical distributor at a textile company, longed to see his incomplete dream through his children Shravan and Smriti.
+When she was two years old, her family moved to Sangli.

+Smriti’s father and her brother represented Maharashtra in U-16 tournaments and also played district level cricket.
+She is the only Indian batswoman to have scored an international double hundred in One Day Internationals (ODI’s).
+Smriti scored an unbeaten 224 off 150 balls in the West Indies Zone U-19 tournament.
+She may have done it at a junior level but what does she have to do if she is young.She happens to be one of the two Indian players to get a contract with the iconic Australian Big Bash League.
+She represents the Brisbane Heat.
+Harmanpreet Kaur is the other Indian.
+Smriti Mandhana was born to Smita and Srinivas Mandhana.
+Two years after her birth, the family shifted to Sangali, for which both her father and brother Sharavan played cricket.
+After a brief period of district cricket, her father got a job as a chemical distributor at a textile company.

+However, he longed to see his incomplete dream through his children.
+It was Shravan who started to play cricket first.
+Inspired by her brothers’ performances at the state U 16 tournaments, Smriti also picked up the bat at the age of six.
+Shravan made it to the Maharashtra U19s before opting for academics.

+While now he is employed in a private bank, Shravan played a vital role in Smriti’s early career.
+He inspired her to take up cricket.
+Furthermore, it was her elder brother’s gift bat that brought good luck and fortune during Smriti’s double hundred.
+Shravan, while playing for the U 19s, approached Rahul Dravid and told him about Smriti’s passion.
+A humble Dravid signed his training bat and sent it to Smriti.